Mona Lisa replicas and reinterpretations: Unconventional interpretations

 Mona Lisa replicas are sometimes directly or indirectly embellished as commentary of contemporary events.

 Exhibitions or events with ties to Leonardo da Vinci or Renaissance art also provide an opportunity for local artists to exploit Mona Lisa's image toward promoting the events.
 The resulting artworks represent a broad spectrum of artists using creative license.

 In a similar vein, artist Kristen Cumings in 2010 created her own "Jelly Bean Mona" replica using over 10,000 jelly beans.
 The one initial creation led to a full series of eight masterpiece replicas commissioned by a California jelly bean company as a publicity stunt and addition to the company's collection.

 Ohio's Center of Science and Industry (COSI) in Columbus thought the series noteworthy enough to be featured in an exhibition, held at the end of 2012.

 A replica of Mona Lisa publicized as the "world's smallest" was painted by Andrew Nichols of New Hampshire (USA) in 2011, intending "to break the record."
 Recreated at a 70:1 ratio, the miniature Mona Lisa measures approximately 1/4 by 7/16 inches (7 by 11 mm).
 Although his rendition drew media attention, it was never officially reported whether he had, in fact, broken any existing record.
 In 2013, a far smaller version of the painting, entitled the Mini Lisa, was created by a Georgia Institute of Technology student named Keith Carroll.
 The replica was created to demonstrate a new scientific technique called thermochemical nanolithography (TCNL).
 The Mini Lisa was just 30 µm wide, about 1/25,000th the size of the original.

 High school students attracted media attention in 2011 by recreating Mona Lisa on Daytona Beach, Florida (USA), using seaweed which had accumulated on shore.
-Claiming to have "too much time on their hands," it took two people approximately one hour to "turn the ugly seaweed into a work of art."
+It took two people approximately one hour to "turn the ugly seaweed into a work of art."
 Aside from photos appearing in the press, presumably their efforts were washed away with the tide.

-In 2012 the Portuguese designer Luís Silva created a poster for a campaign against violence on women representing Mona Lisa with a sore eye and a sombre expression, with the slogan "Could you live without her smile?"
+In 2012 the Portuguese designer Luís Silva created a poster for a campaign against violence on women representing Mona Lisa with a sore eye and a sombre expression, with the slogan "Could you live without her smile?".